Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Methodology

 \subsection{DP Binning-Aggregation Algorithms}

-Motivated by Section~3.1, the binning–aggregation (BinAgg) framework, formalized in Algorithm~\ref{alg:binagg-core}, converts raw data into a set of DP bin-level summaries that facilitate both linear regression and synthetic data generation.
-Given any DP partition of the feature space (e.g., via PrivTree), Algorithm~\ref{alg:binagg-core} aggregates records within each bin to form counts and per-bin sums of features and labels, and releases their privatized versions under task-specific budgets.
-By shifting privacy noise to bin-level linear sums, rather than to per-record quantities or sufficient statistics, the framework (i) preserves the joint $(X,\bm y)$ structure and (ii) reduces effective sensitivity: each coordinate is confined to its bin range, and bins with small (privatized) counts can be discarded.
+Motivated by Section~3.1, we propose the binning–aggregation (BinAgg) framework, as captured by Algorithm~\ref{alg:binagg-core}.
+The novelty of BinAgg lies in converting raw data into a set of DP bin-level summaries sufficient for both LR and SDG.
+Given a DP partition of the covariate space, Algorithm~\ref{alg:binagg-core} aggregates records within each bin to form counts and per-bin sums of covariates and responses.
+It releases privatized bins and counts under task-specific privacy budgets, while the per-bin sums of covariates and responses are privatized in later algorithms.
+The partition requires a prespecified, public domain $\mathcal{X}$ for $X$, provided by the analyst (e.g., based on survey design or known variable ranges).
+If such bounds are not naturally available or are too conservative, they may be obtained via standard clipping based on domain knowledge or privately estimated using a small portion of the privacy budget.
+The same assumption applies to the response variable $y$, for which a public bound is also specified.
+By injecting privacy noise to bin-level sums, rather than to per-record quantities or sufficient statistics, the framework (i) preserves the joint $(X,\bm y)$ structure and (ii) reduces effective sensitivity: each coordinate is confined to its bin range, and bins with small (privatized) counts can be discarded.
 The contribution is a novel coupling of DP binning with aggregation to yield a weighted linear model for valid inference and a general SDG mechanism simultaneously.

+\paragraph{Privacy Model.} Throughout this paper, we adopt the unbounded notion of DP, under which neighboring datasets differ by adding or removing a single record (i.e., the remove-one/add-one relation), whereas bounded DP uses the replace-one neighboring relation.
+The unbounded notion is common in the DP synthetic data literature and is often preferred when either definition is acceptable, since it yields lower sensitivity than bounded DP under the same privacy parameters and therefore requires less noise~\citep{McKenna2022AIM}.
+That said, the two notions are qualitatively different, as they are based on different neighboring relations, so the same privacy parameters do not have the same interpretation.
+Our framework can also be adapted to bounded DP by recalibrating the sensitivities and the corresponding Gaussian noise under the replace-one neighboring relation.